tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_ping_subscriptions_reported_estimate_factors_monthly %}

-**Description:** Self-Managed subscriptions and seats that report a given metric on a given month.
+**Description:** Self-Managed / Dedicated subscriptions and seats that report a given metric on a given month.
 The totals are specific to the month, metric, and grain, but will be the same across editions.
 These totals are used to generate inputs for the `reported metric - subscription based estimation` and `reported metric - seat based estimation` estimation_grains for xMAU/PI reporting.

 _Note: This model is not expected to be used much (if at all) for analysis.
 The main purpose of the model is to create inputs for the estimation lineage._